jonathanascona/course_guide/README.md

 - **Presentation development:** Almost all work will be done with a partner or in teams.
 Each project done during the class will require a presentation.
 - **Decision point presentations:** Generally, these presentations will focus on class decision points where all groups will agree on a joint approach moving forward.
-- **Learning path proposals:** We will have a few moments in the semester where your team will propose the 2-3 week learning goals and present them to the class.
+- **Individual development projects:**
 - **Programming training:** As we decide on the learning proposals, the smaller student teams will take responsibility for developing a short activity for the class.

 #### Presentations

 These presentations are not expected to be high-impact proposals with highly polished slides.
 However, they should be organized and clear as your slides will persuade the class to move with your group's decision.

-You can read more about [small group presentations](presentations.md) to make sure your team is prepared.
+You can read more about [small group presentations](presentations.md) to ensure your team is prepared.

 #### Learning and Training

-Each partner group will provide one 30-120 minute training on the class selected learning topics.
-These presentations should have a hands-on coding activity and be self-contained in a GitHub repo within our [DS 460 GitHub organization](https://github.com/byuibigdata).
+Each partner/group will provide one 15-120 minute training on the class-selected learning topics.
+These presentations should have a hands-on coding activity and be self-contained in our devotional GitHub repo within our [DS 460 GitHub organization](https://github.com/byuibigdata).

 ## Grading

 The grading system's influence on our thinking is a side effect of mass learning and academia.
 We are in a class at an accredited university and will have to manage this side effect. __However, we don’t have to let it control our learning, thinking, or work.
 Discovering and practicing pertinent industry skills should motivate each activity.__

 The class performance is tracked in four areas - __impact, involvement, hours, and understanding__.
-These areas generally map to how you will be valued by your future employer.
-Each area is essential to maximize your perceived performance, but all areas do not need to be exceptional to earn the highest marks in this course or to survive in the industry.
+These areas generally map to how your future employer will value you.
+Each area is essential to maximize your perceived performance, but not all areas need to be exceptional to earn the highest marks in this course or to survive in the industry.

 ### Impact